Aliases for RPLP1 Gene

 GeneCards Summary for RPLP1 Gene

 RPLP1 (Ribosomal Protein Lateral Stalk Subunit P1) is a Protein Coding gene.
-Among its related pathways are Viral mRNA Translation and Transport to the Golgi and subsequent modification.
+Among its related pathways are Metabolism and Viral mRNA Translation.
 GO annotations related to this gene include RNA binding and structural constituent of ribosome.

 UniProtKB/Swiss-Prot for RPLP1 Gene